Common Assault Offences

 (1) Any person who unlawfully assaults another is guilty of a misdemeanour, and is liable, if no greater punishment is provided, to imprisonment for 3 years.

 In Australia it is an offence to assault another person.
 There are different types of assaults and the type of assault charge usually depends on the injuries that the victim receives.
 The lowest category of assault is a ‘Common Assault’.
 Any person who is convicted of Common Assault (Section 335 Criminal Code Qld) could expose themselves to 3 years jail in Queensland.
+The more serious forms of assault include assault occasioning actual bodily harm, assault causing grievious bodily harm and assaulting or obstructing a police officer.

 Any person who strikes, touches, moves or applies force to another (either directly or indirectly) OR threatens to apply force could be charged by the police with an assault.
 An assault is unlawful unless the actions of the accused are deemed to be authorised, justified or otherwise excused by law.